PrashunKC/8085_emulation/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in this 8085 Microprocessor Emulator, please report it responsibly:
+If you discover a security vulnerability in this 8085 Microprocessor Emulator, please report it responsibly at: unassigned.56@gmail.com

 ### How to Report